frostini/MsgLang/README.md

 ### Intro
 First and foremost, I wanted to thank you for the opportunity to work on this project.

-*Winning a top price would literally mean the world to me* and would serve as:
+**Winning a top prize would literally mean the world to me** and would serve as:

 1. market validation
 2. runway to keep working on this app